-I am amazed and delighted by what has been happening in our in country to overhaul the lunch systems in schools and offer healthy and fresh options to children.
-When I wrote my first newsletter/article on school lunches, the February 2009 Lunch Makeover Article, there were movements underway to make change, but today we are blessed with incredible momentum from celebrities, chefs, and even the government (!).
+Although we still have a ways to go, I am delighted by what has been happening in our in country to overhaul the lunch systems in schools and offer healthy and fresh options to children.
+When I wrote my first newsletter/article on school lunches, the February 2009 Lunch Makeover Article, there were movements underway to make change, but today we are blessed with incredible momentum from celebrities, chefs, and Michelle Obama’s Healthy Kids Lunchtime Challenge.
+I have also been teaching a fun game first used by Nurture, made popular by my inclusion of a story about the “Grade that Lunch” game in my 2015 book, Mountain Mantras: Wellness and Life Lessons from the Slopes.
 We’ll go through an exercise where we grade examples of lunches (a very simple exercise you can do with your own kids), and we’ll also share many lunch recipe ideas to inspire you!

 Grade that Lunch Game